 Born and raised in Trinity County, CA, Amanda has always been happiest in nature.
 She understands how important it is to deepen our relationship to nature and feels blessed to have grown up with the Trinity Alps Wilderness in her back yard.

 Fueled by a passion to integrate exposure to nature into everyday life, Amanda uses her degree combination of Environmental Sustainability and Cultural Anthropology to explore the social constructions in cultural and community contexts to better understand how we relate to nature and how that shapes who we are and what we do.

 She spent 6 years as Wilderness Patrol in the Trinity Alps Wilderness and has logged nearly 2,000 miles in the local wilderness.
 Hiking is one of her ultimate passions.

-Her unique perspective of addressing environmental exposure and issues via cultural constructions has brought her to work in rural communities in Southern Oregon, the Piedmont of South Carolina, and within the surrounding communities of El Yunque National Forest in Puerto Rico.
+Her unique perspective of combining environmental issues driven by cultural constructs has brought her to work in rural communities in Southern Oregon, the Piedmont of South Carolina, and as far as the surrounding communities of El Yunque National Forest in Puerto Rico.
 She also helped found a non-profit called The Zahra Foundation that teaches women in Egypt how to repurpose trash into items of worth in an effort to shift perspectives of how we view our resources on our planet and to boost socioeconomic status while being ecologically minded.

-Amanda now lives full time in Trinity County, in the home she grew up in, happily contributing her skills and experience she’s gained around the world in her childhood community.
+Amanda now lives full time in Trinity County, in the home she grew up in, with her husband and son.
+She also works as an independent contractor for various environmental organizations doing community organizing around local environmental issues and activities.
+She is happily contributing her skills and experience she’s gained around the world in her childhood community.